Fall

 Cost

-accommodation at the Avalon Inn (including all linens and towel).
-Read more here.
+• Accommodation at the historic Avalon Inn (including all linens and towels).
+Read more about the accomdations here.

-access to Cuttyhunk Island, including use of golf carts at the Avalon
+• Access to Cuttyhunk Island, including the complementary use of golf carts at the Avalon

-The Open Merit Scholarship is given to an artist based on artistic merit and covers the full residency cost.
+The Open Merit Fellowship is given to an artist based on artistic merit and covers the full residency cost.

-The Wellspring Scholarship is given to an artist who is also a parent with a child under the age of 18 yrs and covers the full residency cost.
+The Wellspring Fellowship is given to an artist who is also a parent with a child under the age of 18 yrs and covers the full residency cost.

-The Paul Cuffe Scholarship, named for Cuttyhunk’s historic resident, is dedicated to an artist of color and covers the full residency cost.
+The Paul Cuffe Fellowship, named for Cuttyhunk’s historic resident, is dedicated to an artist of color and covers the full residency cost.

-Partial / Work-Study Scholarship offers a reduced residency cost in exchange for working up to one hour each day with our wonderful kitchen crew (usually washing pots).
+Partial / Work-Study Fellowship offers a reduced residency cost in exchange for working up to one hour each day with our wonderful kitchen crew (usually washing pots).
 Amount of award will depend on the number of recipients.

 Sample Schedule